cwi-dis/ambulant/sandbox/sdl-fullscreen/readme.txt

 For AmbulantPlayer_sdl with multiple monitors, the following workaround is approriatem as on Jan.
 20, 2014.

-1. Make sure that the following optional package is installed: compic-config-manager.
+1. Make sure that the following optional package is installed: compizconfig-settings-manager.
 2. In Settings->Displays, arrange you monitors.
 Click 'Apply.'
 3. Adapt the <root-layout/> of your .smil document to cover all monitors.
 4. Start Compiz Config Settings Manager (ccsm in Terminal), click Desktop->Ubuntu Unity Plugin and unselect Enable Ubuntu Unity Plugin.
-After some seconds, the Ubuntu GUI disappears, which makes the conputer almost useles.
+After some seconds, the Ubuntu GUI disappears, which makes the computer almost useless.
 So leave Compiz Config Settings Manager open so that you can select Enable Ubuntu Unity Plugin, if needed,
 4. In an remote session (ssh) start AmbulantPlayer as follows from a commandline::
    DISPLAY=:0 SDL_WINDOW_FLAGS=19 AmbulantPlayer_sdl <file>.smil